 When should the equality plan be implemented and/or adapted?

 For companies with more than 100 employees, it is already mandatory.
 Companies with 50 or more employees have until 7 March 2022 to draw up and implement their equality plan.

 What should the equality plan contain?

 The equality plan must contain measures to help prevent gender discrimination in the workplace.
 Here, you can see the minimum aspects that should be included:

 - Professional classification

-- Working conditions, including an audit of pay between women and men
+- Working conditions, including gender pay audit

 - Under-representation of women

-- Prevention of sexual- and gender-based harassment
+- Prevention of sexual and gender-based harassment

 How to monitor the equality plan?